profSeeger/LA558_20022/README.md

-This is the course repository for the Spring 2022 offering of Landscape Architecture 558: Introduction to Web Mapping
+This is the course repository for the Spring 2022 offering of Landscape Architecture 558: Introduction to Web Mapping.

-In this repo you will find the files to support the exercises, assignments and other course materials.
-This repo is updated prior to each lecture so student should refresh it regularly.
-Students can read from this repository, but can't post to it, instead they should initially clone this repo to their local computer and then refresh/pull updates prior to each lecture.
-In addition to this repo, each student will have their own private repo where they will post their assignments and final projects.
-Following is a list of each student's repo and a brief description of their final project.
+This repo is read only and contains files to support the lecture, exercises, assignments and other course materials.
+Students should initially clone this repo to their local computer and then refresh/pull updates prior to each lecture.
+Thos materails can then be copied into their own repo which will be used to share their work.

+# LA 558 Class Repos and GitHub Pages

+Following is a list of the instructor's repos along with each student's repo and final project description.

+Course
 - https://github.com/profSeeger/LA558_2022
 - https://profseeger.github.io/LA558_2022/

-## Professor Seeger
+Professor Seeger
 - https://github.com/profSeeger/myLA558-cjseeger
 - https://profseeger.github.io/myLA558-cjseeger/
----

 ## Shiva Afshari
 - GitHub files: https://github.com/ShivaAfshari/LA558-2022